raghunathanp95/raghunathanp95/README.md

 <h2>About me</h2>

+Hey I am Raghu, I like coding, art and cats.

 I have a keen interest in new technologies like data science, AI/ML and blockchain technologies.
 I'm a quick learner with strong programming skills.
 Handy in python, C#, and js

 ## Experience